 UPDATE 1.3.2019 Amendment to Rental Law, re-negotiated, voted and made into law on the 1st of March 2019.
 In force as of publication in the State Bulletin, the 6th of March 2019.
 The version below is the one from December 2018 with the changes/additions that are valid as of March 6th 2019 in cursive script.

-For contracts signed after the 1st of March 2019, the amendment as outlined below, incl. cursive changes/additions will be the valid version.
+For contracts signed as of the 6th of March 2019, the amendment as outlined below, incl. cursive changes/additions will be the valid version.

 INFO FROM OUR WEBSITE HERE